-- 4. Even for countries that are relatively concentrated in a particular export commodity, pegging to it would create volatility for other sectors of the economy, as in the Dutch Disease.
-The response to this point is that, if the concern is for the impact on the other export commodities, that relative price must be taken as given on world markets, and no domestic regime can affect it.
-If the concern is for the main exportable in terms of domestic wages and non-traded goods, it is an advantage of the PEP proposal that it stabilizes precisely this relative price. - 5.
-To stabilize the local price of the export commodity would reduce risk in this production of this commodity (an advantage), leading in the long run to a gradual expansion of that sector, which may be unwelcome for any countries wishing to diversify.
-If the third objection is addressed by adopting the broader form of the proposal, pegging to a basket of exports, then the fifth objection could be addressed by putting smaller weight on the leading export commodity, and greater weight on those commodities into which the government wishes to diversify.
+- 4. Most countries do not in fact have their exports concentrated in one commodity, and their leading export changes from decade to decade.
+A diversified country could set a target in terms of a basket of its export commodities, rather than a single commodity.
+The weights could change gradually over time along with the structure of the economy.
+But admittedly, the nominal anchor advantage might be attenuated in the case of a basket. - 5.
+Even for countries that are relatively concentrated in a particular export commodity, pegging to that commodity would create volatility for other sectors of the economy, as in the "Dutch Disease."
+The response to this point is that, if the concern is for the impact on the other export commodities, that relative price must be taken as given on world markets, and thus no national regime can affect it.
+If the concern is for domestic wages and non-traded goods, it is an advantage of the PEP proposal that it stabilizes precisely their relative price vis-à-vis the leading export commodity.
+But it is true that the narrow form of the proposal could destabilize the third relative price: the price of non-pegged tradable goods in terms of domestic wages and nontraded goods.

+6. To stabilize the local price of the lead export commodity would reduce risk and transactions costs in the production of this commodity (in itself, an advantage), perhaps leading in the long run to a gradual expansion of that sector, which may be unwelcome for any countries wishing to diversify the structure of their economies.
+If objections number 4 and 5 are addressed by adopting the broader form of the proposal, pegging to a basket of exports, then objection number 6 could be addressed by deliberately putting smaller weight on the leading export commodity, and greater weight on those commodities into which the government wishes to diversify.